scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 tags: ["books"]
 ---

 I recently had the chance to read through this book: [Hooked: How to Build Habit-Forming Products](https://www.goodreads.com/book/show/22668729-hooked).
-My attempt at bringing back my "builder" spirit.
+It is my  attempt at bringing back the "builder" spirit.
 I have worked on projects without proper plan before - my side projects are literally whatever I like to do with my time at any given point - LOL :D

 So, I thought I will learn how some good products are getting built.
 Apart from that this book is about "habit forming products".
-By this time, I have realized that I have a "habit" of using certain things everyday - I don't even know how it became a habit, but it is a habit for me now (example: picking up phone to check twitter a lot).
+By this time, I have realized that I have a "habit" of using certain things everyday - I don't even know how it became a habit, but it is a habit for me now (example: picking up phone to check twitter).
 So, I was curious to understand how I ended up like this and probably use the book in reverse-effect to control my habits (so that they don't become addiction).

 Overall, I liked the book and I am going to have a "worksheet" of things discussed in the book before I start building anything new.
 So, I am writing this blog post to revise the notes from that book whenever I am trying to build some product to see how good the thing I am yet to build is positioned for success.